-Certain units are equipped with an exterior shower.
+The trailer has been equipped with an exterior shower.
 This shower consists of a shower hose, shower head, and water valve inside of a lockable exterior door.
 Water is supplied by the pump or city water hookup.

 Axle and Running Gear Assembly